yavorhr/Mobilele/README.md

 ## 📖 About the Project

-Pathfinder is a full-stack MVC web application that enables users to create, share, and explore travel routes enriched with detailed metadata such as distance, difficulty, landmarks, and more.
+Mobilele is a full-stack car marketplace platform where users can browse, search, and manage vehicle listings with advanced filtering, personal profiles, and real-time statistics.

+The MVC web application focuses on providing a smooth user experience combined with powerful backend features like analytics, role-based access control, and seller performance tracking.

 The application is fully responsive and optimized for desktop, tablet, and mobile devices.
 It uses JavaScript (Fetch API) to handle dynamic interactions without page reloads, creating a smooth, SPA-like experience while preserving the Spring MVC architecture.

 > ⚙️ Tech Stack:

-- Backend: Java, Spring Boot (MVC), REST APIs
+- Backend: Java, Spring Boot (MVC), Spring Security (authentication & authorization), Hibernate / JPA, REST APIs

+- Database : MySQL (production), HSQLDB (testing)

 - Frontend: Thymeleaf, JavaScript, HTML5, CSS3, Bootstrap